 Which activity to choose?

 Our answer is, it depends.
-Searching for something before, during or after a meeting?
+Searching for something before, during or after a remote team meeting?
 There are fun activities which don’t require a lot of time and effort to break the ice (Ice Breakers), activate or to have fun while participating in a meeting (Activators).
 Or maybe you and your colleagues want to spend more time together and create an event to experience a feeling everyone enjoys (Online Team Activities & Games) – like the after-work event people have when working on an actual location.
 Choosing the right activities for your team, will greatly influence team building effectiveness.

 Ice Breakers

 Generally we distinguish two types here.
 One we call ice breakers and the other we call activators.
-Ice breakers as the name indicates are designed to break the ice, usually when participants first meet.
+Ice breakers, as the name indicates, are designed to break the ice, usually when participants first meet.
 Activators are designed to liven up a meeting or to function as a fun ending.

 1.1 Rock paper scissors tournament